nrs32/curvy-graphs/packages/curvy-graphs/README.md

 - **`getLabel`**: `(y: number) => string` — Function that returns a label for each y value.

-Note: If your chart uses `spaceBelowData` for visual padding, you may need to adjust your desired `totalDataPoints`.
+Note: If your chart uses `spaceBelowData` for visual padding, you may want to adjust your desired `totalDataPoints`.

 **Returns**
 - `LabeledYPoint[]` — Array of `{ y: number, yLabel: string }` objects.